corrupted-application/essentials/README.md

 essentials.beep(800, 500)

 **Description:**
-- Universal variant of the `beep` command.
+- Universal beep command.
 - Parameters can be changed, 800 is frequency in Hz, and 500 is duration of the beep in milliseconds.
 You can also run it without specifying parameters, 800, 500 is default.
-- Detects the operating system, then calls to either beep_nt or beep_pos.
+- Detects the operating system, then plays the variant suitable for the operating system.
 - Keep in mind, if it is being ran on a Unix-like or Unix-based system, the parameters will not change anything, they are only intended for Windows.
-- It might not work for all terminals (since it is based on beep_pos, and not all terminals support the bell character.)
+- It might not work for all terminals on POSIX systems (using ASCII bell character)

 ### 5. `beep_nt`
 essentials.beep_nt(800, 500)